codlark/cls/docs/Briks.md

 This would evaluate to "Last asset!" on the last asset and "Still waiting..." on every other asset.

 `[/| VALUE ]` - the expansion brik
-The expansion brik processes escapes and expands them.
+The expansion brik processes and expands escapes.
 Normally this is the last step of evaluating a value but this brik lets you do it early.
 As an example, you can use the expansion brik to dynamically generate brik names.
 ```none
 [/| \[ [someBrik] \] ]
 ```
 Because values are evaluated until there are no more briks, this would end up evaluating a brik with the name of whatever is in `[someBrik]`.

 `[#| VALUE ]` - the math brik
 The math brik performs arithmetic. `VALUE` can contain any number of operators and they will be processed according to the order of operations.
 If any operand is not a number parsing will stop with an error.
 Inches will be converted to pixels before performing any arithmetic.
+Parentheses `( )` are currently not allowed.
-Accepted operators are
+Accepted operators are:

  * `+` - addition
  * `-` - subtraction